 “Manolos,” as the shoes have become known too experienced fashionistas, are light as a feather and have starred in countless films and TV shows.It was Sarah Jessica Parker, as Carrie Bradshaw in Sex and the City, who brought mass recognition to Blahnik.
 Her character on the show would rather die than give up her “Manolos” during a robbery in one of the series’ episodes.
 Moreover, Blahnik designed dozens of shoes exclusively for the films that spun off from the series.

 Manolo Blahnik is the recipient of numerous international awards: Council of Fashion Designers of America (CFDA in 1987, 1990 and 1997), Neiman Marcus (2000), the Golden Needle in Spain (2001), the Gold Medal for Merit in Fine Arts, Spain (2002), the Canary Islands Gold Medal (2003), and Accessories Designer of the Year from the British Fashion Council (1990-1999).In addition, he was awarded an Honorary Title of the Order of the British Empire in 2007.

-Last year, he won the British Fashion Award and the National Award for Fashion Design in Spain, endowed with € 30,000.
+In 2017, he won the British Fashion Award and the National Award for Fashion Design in Spain, leaving him with € 30,000.
 Such is his cachet as a designer that in 2003 the Design Museum in London dedicated an exhibition to his oeuvre.
 The London exhibit had great international impact.
 Blahnik still maintains his original boutique in London’s Chelsea neighborhood, but his stores around the world, in places as far away Korea and Japan, Russia, Spain, France and United States, confirm his global appeal.He moved his residence to the historic English city of Bath, but Manolo Blahnik has never forgotten his Spanish roots.
-He will donate the €30,000 from a recent award to the Canary island of Palma, a place for which he feels a deep affection. ■
+He donated €30,000 to the Canary island of Palma, a place for which he feels a deep affection. ■